lucky-wolf/DW2-XL/README.md

   - Civilian Bases: 50
   - Dedicated Carriers: 50
   - All other ships: 25
+- All 3 sizes of hangar bays are available for all tech levels
+  - It is the designs themselves that limit what can be put where
+- Redid component ion defenses for hangar bays to make them more more reasonable
+- Rebalanced hangar bay build & repair rates for all three lines of hangars (generic, Ackdarian, and Gizurean) -
 ### v1.18.2
 - Updated for 1176 beta release
 - Fixed Mortalen to start on Rocky Desert worlds normally (was choosing sandy deserts)